realpython/web-dev-for-data-scientists/outline.md

   - Handles requests via route handlers.
   - Responds with both JSON and HTML via Jinja templates.
   - Persists data with SQLite.
+1. Write a Python script to add data to SQLite
+1. Embed a Bokeh chart into a Flask app